ofekrotem/Autonomous-Robotics-Ex0/README.md

 2. **Python Server**:
    - Set up a Python environment.
-   - Ensure all necessary dependencies are installed (e.g., `socket` library for networking).
+   - Ensure all necessary dependencies are installed (e.g., `flask` for networking).
    - Run the server script to start listening for incoming GNSS data.
    - Monitor the server logs to verify data reception and processing.